NaverCloudPlatform/terraform-provider-ncloud/docs/index.md

   it can also be sourced from the `NCLOUD_SECRET_KEY` environment variable.

 * `region` - (Required) Ncloud region.
   it can also be sourced from the `NCLOUD_REGION` environment variables.
+You can specify only the following value: "KR", "SGN",

 * `site` - (Optional) Ncloud site.
 By default, the value is "public".
 You can specify only the following value: "public", "gov", "fin". "public" is for `www.ncloud.com`. "gov" is for `www.gov-ncloud.com`. "fin" is for `www.fin-ncloud.com`.